Dahnaa/Bloons/README.md

 # FxTwitter
 Automatically rewrites Twitter/X links into FXTwitter links with toggleable modes.
 Made this because it was hella annoying to type out FX everytime I wanna send a twitter link, so I lowkey made an entire plugin to do it for me 😭
+And of course special thanks to the guys who made the link in the first place: https://github.com/Dahnaa/fxTwitter-plugin/edit/main/README.md
 ![Logo](https://i.imgur.com/M9qy47B.png)

 > ## Disclaimer